The structure of 8 faculties reflects the University of Oulu’s profile in research, education and societal roles. The faculties are:

 - Science SCI

-This structure, launched in 2014, markedly enhances the University of Oulu’s attractiveness and competitiveness as a research and education environment as well as building collaborations with other operators, including companies.
+This structure markedly enhances the University of Oulu’s attractiveness and competitiveness as a research and education environment as well as building collaborations with other operators, including companies.

-These institutes provide multidisciplinary doctoral training, and organize and develop open access research infrastructure services serving many research groups in the University of Oulu and the larger local community such as companies.
+In addition, focus institutes organize and develop open access research infrastructure services serving many research groups in the University of Oulu and the larger local community such as companies.

 Part of these infrastructures are of national and international significance and hence included in the Finnish Research Infrastructure Roadmap.
 The institutes also coordinate specific tasks of the University of Oulu, such as participation in arctic networks, and support high-level research in the faculties.

 Centre for Wireless Communications - CWC aims at multi-level mastering of future wireless communications from a myriad of requirements to potential technological solutions.

 Center for Environmental and Respiratory Health Research - CERH is WHO Collaborating Centre in Global Change, Environment and Public Health with research activities that are versatile and employ registry, population-based, clinical and experimental studies.